More up-to-date information will be added to this page soon.

 Brexit and its effects on customs clearance

-The withdrawal agreement will be accepted, the UK will withdraw from the EU on 29 March 2019 according to the agreement, and the transition period will run until 31 December 2020.
+The Withdrawal Agreement will be accepted, the UK will withdraw from the EU, and the transition period will run until 31 December 2020.

 During the transition period, the UK will be considered an EU country for the purposes of customs clearance, and the free movement of goods between the EU and the UK will continue until the end of the transition period.

 - The UK will become a non-EU country (a third country), but the free movement of goods between the UK and the EU will continue during the transition period until 31 December 2020.
 The rules, restrictions and other formalities applied to the trade between the EU and third countries will not be applied during the transitional period.

 - The obligation for customs clearance of goods moving between the UK and the EU will begin when the transition period is over.